escowin/caesar-cipher/README.md

 A substitution cipher that shifts each letter in the plaintext by a user-defined number of positions down the alphabet.
 The result is a basic encrypted message that the user can easily copy with a click of a button.

-I wrote this because I wanted to combine my interests in history, encryption, and computer science.
+I wrote this because I wanted to combine my interests in encryption history, computer science & narrative.

 Knowing that character strings can be represented by ASCII values, I applied basic programming principles to generate an encrypted string by capturing user input.
+Leveraged CSS pseudo classes with color theory to visually obscure un-focused elements.

 ## Table of Contents
 - [Usage](#usage)